Solartraveler/audiomux/README.md

 # audiomux
-This project provides a box for switching 4 stereo audio signals to 4 outputs.
+This project provides a box for switching 4 stereo audio inputs to 4 outputs.
 Any combination of inputs to outputs can be selected at the same time.
 Signal dissortion is minimized by using reed relays.
-Moreover, if the input source can drive a headphone, it will work on the output of the mux too.
+Moreover, this provides galvanic isolation from the control circuit and if the input source can drive a headphone, it will work on the output of the mux too.
 Allowing control by two USB ports, this can be easily used for a homeoffice + private PC setup.
-Controlling with an infrared remote control is posssible too.
+Controlling with an infrared remote control is possible too.
+The power supply can come from one of the USB ports or one of two external 6-12V power supplies.
+For each power supply source, one predefined input to output mux configuration can be saved in the internal flash.

 ![alt text](pictures/pcbs-soldered.jpg "Two PCBs stacked and fully soldered")